91PORN

 Research

 The generation of knowledge and the application of scientific methods are a cornerstone of dental public health resident training.
-To accomplish this objective, residents will conduct two research projects in fulfillment of the expectation of the American Board of Dental Public Health.
-One project is primary data that uses quantitative methods and the second project can be either quantitative or qualitative with primary or secondary data.
+To accomplish this objective, residents will conduct two research projects fulfilling the expectations of the American Board of Dental Public Health.
 While the research should be focused on topics in dental public health, the work can include a study in biomedical sciences, public policy, health care delivery, or other topics in public health.
-The research report must follow the format outlined by the American Board of Dental Public Health,
+The research report must follow the format outlined by the American Board of Dental Public Health, described on the American Association of Public Health Dentistry website (https://www.aaphd.org/).
+The plans, protocols, and reports must be developed in direct consultation with the Dental Public Health Residency Director.

 Supplemental Learning Experiences

 Residents are expected to develop a broad understanding of administration, programs, and policy.
-These areas are taught in didactic seminars and through supplemental experiences.
+These areas are taught in didactic seminars and through supplemental learning experiences.
 In addition, residents are involved in dental public health practice and provide dental preventive and treatment services in public practice settings.
+To provide an understanding of the administration of dental public health programs, dental public health residents rotate through the San Antonio Metropolitan Health District and the Texas Department of State Health Services: Oral Health Group.
+Experiential learning provides a link between didactic learning and DPH application.

 After completion of this residency, you will be prepared for careers in academics, research, and administration in local, state or national public health agencies, or work with foundations, nonprofit organizations, insurance companies, and other community-based groups.
 The residents are eligible to become board-certified dental public health specialists by the American Board of Dental Public Health after graduating from this program.